GIVE MORE THAN WHAT THEY BEG

 We become a living manifestation that God is real because they can sense, they can feel that He is working through us.

 The reason why many desperate people don’t believe that God cares is that they don’t experience that sympathy, that empathy from people who were blessed.

-The ultimate purpose of our blessing is that we become a blessings for someone who are in need.
+The ultimate purpose of our blessing is that we become a blessing to someone who is in need.

 Let them realize that what they receive does not come from us, but we are only sharing the blessing that we received from God.

-Don’t asked them to repay you, but let tem do exactly what you did to the next person with their same experience and situations.
+Don’t ask them to repay you, but let them do exactly what you did to the next person with the same experience and situation.

-Ask them to do other what you did to them, let that goodness ripple and daily we will see miracle.
+Ask them to do other what you did to them, let that goodness ripple and daily we will see miracles.
 The goodness they received shall be the same goodness they will share.

 Giving our God to them is empowering them to stand in their own faith and relationship with God.

 By sharing with them our God, let them discover a wonderful relationship with our Master and let that relationship be intimate and personal with God.